All Episodes

 I was absolutely fascinated with it.

-The basic thesis of this book is that the secularist or materialist explanation for the universe for all that is for humanity is insufficient.
+The basic thesis of this book is that the secularist or materialist explanation for the universe, for all that is, for humanity, is insufficient.

-And I hope by this the 25 minutes as we discuss this to furnish you with arguments that you might use with more skeptical friends and family.
+And I hope by this 25 minutes as we discuss this to furnish you with arguments that you might use with more skeptical friends and family.

 Before I bring the guests on, let's just have a quick look at the book itself.

-so you both have scientific backgrounds.
+So you both have scientific backgrounds.

 Welcome onto the show.